Nasty Pig

 Nasty Pig is an American men's fashion brand, based in New York City.
 The gay-owned company was founded in 1994 by Frederick Kearney and David Lauterstein, who serve as creative director and chief executive officer, respectively.

-Nasty Pig initially focused on sportswear catering to the leather subcultures and has expanded into a full clothing line including underwear, jockstraps, jeans, shorts, T-shirts, and swimwear.
-Nasty Pig ranked on the Inc. 5000 in 2013 and moved into its current flagship store in Chelsea, Manhattan in 2014.
+Nasty Pig initially focused on sportswear catering to leather subcultures, with early products including jockstraps, jeans, shorts, and related apparel, before later expanding into a broader clothing line.

 Description

-Nasty Pig originally focused on sportswear catering to the leather subculture.
-The gay-owned brand has since expanded into a full clothing line, including underwear, jockstraps, jeans, shorts, T-shirts, and swimwear, among other accessories, and mostly targets gay men.
+The gay-owned brand has since expanded its product range and offerings, targeting primarily gay men.
 Sexual fetishism remains an influence; Nasty Pig has carried bondage harnesses and straps, as well as rubber jockstraps and bedding.
 The company has also sold silk woven neckties displaying the brand's logo "intricately hidden within the weave of the material".
+The brand's logo and visual language reads fluently to LGBTQ+ communities which makes it easier to find other members of the community.
+The current logo balances understatement with nerve writes Rob Salerno of Xtra Magazine.

 Outs Stacy Lambe has described the brand's aesthetic as "a refined combo of punk attitude, street graffiti, and high-tech materials".
 Michael Kleinmann of The Underwear Expert has called Nasty Pig a "masculine sportswear line with an unabashed fetish edge" and "a connection to a raunchy, sexual subculture of some kind".
 ChicagoPride.com's Ross Forman has described Nasty Pig as "the ultimate edgy clothing brand for the masculine, sexually self-assured male consumers", with "bold stripes and loud colors".
 The brand's motto is "fun clothing that gets you laid".